avitalzik/flock/README.md

 Copyright © 2013 Tzach Livyatan

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Eclipse Public License, the same as Clojure